 The student-run College Conduct Board ensures that students uphold the standards adopted for the student community.
 The College Conduct Board hears cases of alleged infractions of non-academic rules and makes decisions about the outcomes of these cases.
 The College Conduct Board carefully considers the nature of the complaint and the board’s responsibility to the complainant, the student who is the subject of the complaint and the greater college community.
 The College Conduct Board has the authority to enforce decisions and to impose penalties or sanctions.
 The primary goals of such sanctions are restorative, focusing on education and rehabilitation.

 The administration plays an important role in ensuring that the standards specified in the Code of Student Conduct, and this handbook, are maintained.
 Hearing advisors guide and provide continuity from year to year for the College Conduct Board.
 The administration generally refers cases of alleged infractions of the code to the Conduct Board, taking administrative action only when circumstances make that the best option and following consultation with the College Conduct Board.
 The board may also refer cases to the dean of students for action.
-Its jurisdiction and procedures are outlined and referenced in Article X of the Student Government Association Constitution and Article VII of the Bylaws.
+Its jurisdiction and procedures are outlined and referenced in Article X of the Student Government Association Constitution and Article VIII of the Bylaws.

 When a formal complaint of an alleged violation of the Code of Student Conduct describes Discriminatory Harassment, an investigation, usually by the dean of the college or the dean’s designee, is required and findings will be presented to the Community Conduct Board as part of the hearing process.
 According to the Student Government bylaws the Community Conduct Board will include two (2) Smith community members and three (3) Conduct Board members.